 Inhaling helium is incredibly popular all over the world.
-It makes people’s voice sound funny for a short time.
+It makes people’s voices sound funny for a short time.
 Actually, it can be pretty entertaining.
 Probably that’s the reason for the increasing number of videos of people talking on helium.

 Helium-filled balloons (and helium tanks) are extremely widespread party accessories; however, unfortunately not many people are aware of the possible health consequences and dangers of inhaling helium.
 Things can go wrong if you don’t know what you’re doing.

-In this article, you’ll find straightforward answers for all those questions that everyone should ask before inhaling helium.
+In this article, you’ll find straightforward answers to all those questions that everyone should ask before inhaling helium.
 Let’s start with some basic facts about this gas.
 (If you only want to know if it is safe to inhale helium, just scroll down to the corresponding section.)

-Helium is an odorless, colorless, tasteless and non-reactive gas.
+Helium is an odorless, colorless, tasteless, and non-reactive gas.
 It’s the second lightest element in the universe (only hydrogen is lighter than helium) and it’s also very abundant.
 The atmosphere of Earth also contains helium, although in a very low concentration.

 Hydrogen and helium are both lighter than air, but while hydrogen is extremely flammable, helium is a non-flammable and non-reactive gas, so it’s a perfect fill for balloons and certain types of airships.
 Helium is an excellent cryogenic coolant and it’s commonly used for lasers and arc welding too.